 This page will be the only page used for information regarding scholarships.
 There will not be printed Senior Bulletins-only this digital page which you may print if you wish!

 Scholarships and Senior Information will be added to this page as it becomes available.
 KHEAA's website is a great resource on colleges, financial aid, FAFSA, and KEES money.
 Click here-KHEAA.
 There are other senior resources on the front page of the Boyle County Counseling Office and under Links and Resources.
 Past scholarship newsletters can be found here under What's Happening. which may give you an indication of what is to come this year and last year's deadlines/requirements.
-The 2018 Getting In that you were given can be found here!
+The 2022 Getting In that you were given can be found here!
+They were given out in ENGIII classes at the end of 20-21 school year.

 The following site will have college webinars on the following topics: